 Several courses of bridge lessons for beginners are run throughout the year.
 Lessons commenced on 30th July.
 For information contact Wayne Morgan – Mobile 0488 298 599 or Home 02 4962 1816.

-The GNOT regional final for the Hunter Region will be held at the Newcastle Bridge Club on Sunday 31st August.
-Teams from bridge clubs through out the region will be competing for the three positions available to progress to the national finals which will be held at the Tweed Ultima Resort in Tweed Heads from Friday 28th November to Monday 1st December 2014.
+The GNOT regional final for the Hunter Region was held at the Newcastle Bridge Club on Sunday 31st August.
+Twenty four teams from bridge clubs through out the region competed for the three positions available to progress to the national finals which will be held at the Tweed Ultima Resort in Tweed Heads from Friday 28th November to Monday 1st December 2014.